 Minimum Requirement for Award of Credits

-Normally, attendance at field class and online tutorials as well as 75% completion of fortnightly assessments and 75% total submission of assessments.
+Normally, attendance at field class as well as 75% completion of fortnightly assessments and 75% total submission of assessments.